RobinHankin/lorentz/inst/JOSE/paper.md

 # Previous related work

-There are a few existing software tools for working with Lorentz transforms, mostly developed in an educational context.
+There are a few existing software tools for working with Lorentz transformations, mostly developed in an educational context.
 Early work would include that of Horwitz et al. [-@horwitz1992], who describe ``relLab``, a system for building a range of *gendanken* experiments in an interactive graphical environment.
 The author asserts that it